 - Ensure that the fan air reaches the insides of the shoes and also airs the outside out properly.
 Make the fan run on high for an hour or so.

-- Effective and easy method to carry out.
+- An effective and easy method to carry out.

-- Doesn’t work for ‘soft’ shoes or shoes which retain water for long.
+- It doesn’t work for ‘soft’ shoes or shoes which retain water for long.

 How to dry shoes overnight using papers is a hack which has been around for long and is a good way to use those newspapers lying around:

 - Remove the show’s insoles to dry separately.

 - Get newspapers, ball them up and stuff them in your shoes.

 - Place those shoes indoors and in a dry spot.

 - Place them close to a fan or space heater if you can.

 - If you feel like the newspaper gets wet or mushy soon then you can replace it every few hours or so.